Parinari excelsa: Distribution and habitat

 Parinari excelsa is native to the forests of tropical Africa and also grows in South America.
-In Africa its range extends from Senegal to Sudan, and southward to Angola and Mozambique.
-In South America its range extends from Costa Rica southward and eastward to Bolivia, Peru and Brazil.
-It is a rainforest species but does not grow in the wettest locations, and is found in dry evergreen forest and gallery forests, at altitudes up to about 2100 m.
+In Africa, its range extends from Senegal to Sudan, and southward to Angola and Mozambique.
+In Central and South America, its range extends from Costa Rica southward and eastward to Bolivia, Peru and Brazil.
+It is a rainforest species but does not grow in the wettest locations, and is found in dry evergreen forest and gallery forests, at elevations up to about 2100 m.
 It sometimes springs up in clear-felled areas, often in patches growing from seeds or root suckers, and may come to dominate parts of regenerating secondary forest.

 Ecology

 The fruits are attractive to elephants, which disperse the seeds in their dung; the tree does not regenerate well in mature forest, but does so in clearings and alongside tracks.
 The Sanje mangabey in Tanzania also feeds on the fruit, cracking open the hard seeds with their powerful premolar teeth.

 At the Taï National Park on the Ivory Coast, chimpanzees consume a significant quantity of P. excelsa fruit.